learn-co-students/sql-crowdfunding-lab-dumbo-web-051319/README.md

 - A pledge has an amount.
 It belongs to a user, and it also belongs to a project.

 ## Insert Records into Database
+Within the `insert.sql` file,
+-insert 10 projects,
+-20 users, and
-Within the `insert.sql` file, insert 10 projects, 20 users, and 30 pledges into the database.
+-30 pledges into the database.

 ## Queries
 Write the following queries in SQL.
 You'll use different kinds of SQL joins to arrive at the answers for most.
 Write your queries in the `lib/sql_queries` file like the example below: